zhenyiizhang/DeepRUOTv2/README.md

  After training, model checkpoints will be generated in the `results/` directory: `model_final` and `score_final`, which can then be used to inference trajectories.
 We provide a Jupyter notebook to plot the learned results in `evaluation/plot.ipynb`.

+## Contact information

+If you encounter any issues while running the code, please feel free to contact us:

+Zhenyi Zhang (zhenyizhang@stu.pku.edu.cn)

 ## License
 DeepRUOTv2 is licensed under the MIT License, and the code from MIOflow used in this project is subject to the Yale Non-Commercial License.